 The City employs a full-time professional City Administrator along with well-qualified Department Heads to professionally manage the City's affairs and public services.
-Three City Administrators have served the City over the last 23 years, with the most recent one retiring this year.
+Three City Administrators have served the City over the last 23 years, with the most recent one retiring in late 2024.